-This guide explains the importance of citing sources and provides guidance on how to create citations in MLA, APA and CSE styles.
+This guide explains the importance of citing sources and provides guidance on how to create citations in MLA, APA, CSE, and Chicago styles.
 Use the appropriate tab to learn how to create citations in that specific style.

 A citation acknowledges any source that has directly influenced your language, ideas, or arguments.
 It is your responsibility to acknowledge other researchers and their ideas.
 By Citing sources, you show your readers that you have done proper research and you are a responsible scholar.